twosigma/beakerx/README.md

   * the compiled Java JARs.

-  There is a seperate python package (beakerx_magics) for the `%%groovy` magic so it can always be loaded *without* loading the regular beakerx package (which would turn on display of pandas tables with our table widget).
+  There is a separate python package (beakerx_magics) for the `%%groovy` magic so it can always be loaded *without* loading the regular beakerx package (which would turn on display of pandas tables with our table widget).